5 Possible Reasons Your Oven Isn’t Working (With Fixes)

 #2 Temperature Issues

-If your oven isn’t working, there’s a good chance it isn’t maintaining the right temperature.
-This may happen if there’s an issue with the temperature sensor.
+If your oven isn’t working, there’s a good chance the reason is a bad temperature sensor.

-You see, this sensor is responsible for letting the oven know what the temperature is.
-If the oven does not know what the current temperature is, it will have a hard time figuring out whether it needs more heat or not.
+The temperature sensor is responsible for reading the oven’s temperature.
+If the oven can’t tell what the current temperature is, it will have a hard time figuring out whether it needs more heat.

-To check the oven temperature sensor, I recommend watching this video or following the next instructions:
+To check the oven temperature sensor, I recommend watching the video below:

-1. Check the manual to figure out where the temperature sensor is located.
-Its location may vary depending on the oven’s brand and model you own.
+1. Check your User Manual to figure out where the temperature sensor is located in your oven.
+The sensor’s location may vary depending on the oven brand and model you own.

-2. Make sure the temperature sensor is not making physical contact with the inside wall of the oven.
-This can throw off its ability to detect the right temperature.
+2. Ensure the temperature sensor is not making physical contact with the inside wall of the oven, as it can throw off the sensor’s ability to detect the right temperature.

 3. Once you locate the temperature sensor, you need to use a multimeter to make sure the temperature sensor is still functional.
 You should get a reading of 1080 – 1090 ohms at room temperature.
 If you are getting an appropriate reading, this is a sign that the temperature sensor still has a current flowing through it.

-If the temperature sensor is working correctly, then you might need to recalibrate the oven.
-Follow this quick guide to do it:
+If the temperature sensor works correctly, you might need to recalibrate the oven.
+Follow the quick guide below for recalibration.

 1. Heat the oven to 350 degrees F on the sensor.
-Please check the inside temperature of the oven with a separate thermometer every 20 minutes.
-You need to keep doing this for two hours.
+Please check the internal temperature of the oven with a separate thermometer every 20 minutes.

 2. Once you are done, please calculate the average reading of the temperatures you have taken.
-Use this number to adjust the temperature dial accordingly by following the manual.
+Use the average to adjust the temperature dial accordingly by following the manual.

-But, if the problem is your temperature sensor, you’ll need to replace it.
-To do it, please take a look at the manual to see what type of temperature sensor your oven uses.
-Then, you’ll need to order a new one and replace the faulty one.
+If the problem is your temperature sensor, you’ll need to replace it.
+To replace the sensor, please look at the manual to see what temperature sensor your oven uses.
+Then, you’ll need to order a new sensor and replace the faulty one.

 #3 The Gas Burner Is Not Lighting Properly